divyajeettt/EBMS/README.md

 - The project currently displays all prices, order costs, etc. in INR.
 A forex API may be used to convert the prices to USD, EUR, etc. based on the user's prefernce.
 This preference may be decided at the time of registration and stored in the database.
 - Improvement of UI/UX of the website.
 - Addition of a dark mode.
+- Addition of graphs and charts to display trends along with tabular data.